 \subsection{OSAC}

-\gls{OSAC} has a collection of journalistic text corpus which is freely accessible~\cite{Saad2010}.
-The corpus consists of web documents extracted from over 25 Arabic websites, comprising of roughly 113 million tokens, which are categorized into 3 different sources listed in Table~\ref{tab:osac_corpus}.
-The \gls{BBC} and \gls{CNN} news articles belong to 7 categories including \gls{ME}, world news, business \& economy, sports, international press, science \& technology and art \& culture.
-Besides, it is collected from multiple websites belonging to 10 categories including economics, history, education \& family, religion \& fatwas, sports, health, astronomy, law, stories and cooking recipes.
+The \gls{OSAC} contains a collection of journalistic text corpus that is freely accessible~\cite{Saad2010}.
+The corpus is composed of web documents extracted from over 25 Arabic websites, comprising roughly 113 million tokens, that are categorized into 3 distinct sources as shown in Table~\ref{tab:osac_corpus}.
+The \gls{BBC} and \gls{CNN} news articles belong to 7 categories including \gls{ME}, world news, business \& economy, sports, international press, science \& technology, and art \& culture.
+It is assembled from numerous websites belonging to 10 categories including economics, history, education \& family, religion \& fatwas, sports, health, astronomy, law, stories, and cooking recipes.